dotnet/AspNetCore.Docs/aspnetcore/security/ip-safelist.md

 ::: moniker-end

-In the sample app, the action filter is applied to the `Get` method.
-When you test the app by:
+In the sample app, the action filter is applied to the controller's `Get` action method.
+When you test the app by sending:

-* Sending an HTTP GET request, the attribute validates the client IP address.
+* An HTTP GET request, the `[ServiceFilter]` attribute validates the client IP address.
-* Sending an HTTP request verb other than GET, the middleware validates the client IP.
+* An HTTP request verb other than GET, the `AdminSafeListMiddleware` middleware validates the client IP address.

 ## Razor Pages filter